Amiya-fullstack/Engine-data-Analysis-Using-AI/README.md

 #  Intelligent Multi-Agent RAG System with Graph + Vector Databases

-This project implements an enterprise-grade  Retrieval-Augmented Generation (RAG)  system powered by  multi-agent orchestration ,  graph-based reasoning ,  vector search , and  MCP (Model Context Protocol)  tooling.
+This project implements an enterprise-inspired Retrieval-Augmented Generation (RAG) system using a multi-agent architecture, graph-based reasoning, vector search, and MCP (Model Context Protocol) tooling.

-It is designed for high-accuracy factual responses using structured + unstructured data.
+The system focuses on generating accurate, grounded responses from a combination of structured and unstructured data.

 ---